 Plans for fundraising efforts will be discussed and previous and/or current fundraising efforts will be evaluated.

 The Chairman shall present a semester budget plan.
 This budget plan may be amended if needed.
 Approval or disapproval of a budget plan shall be a majority vote of all officers present.

 At the first SCREC meeting of the year, the Chairman shall present a budgetary guide for the coming year.

-The TFCR must have a minimum balance of $250 at the end of the State Officer Board’s term.
-In the event that this provision is not met, the members of the State Officer Board will be reported to the Chairman of the Republican Party of Texas and the College Republican National Committee, as well as the State Republican Executive Committee, and recorded in the TFCR record.
+The TXFCR must have a minimum balance of $250 at the end of the State Officer Board’s term.
+In the event that this provision is not met, the members of the State Officer Board will be reported to the Chairman of the Republican Party of Texas and the College Republican National Committee, as well as the State Republican Executive Committee, and recorded in the TXFCR record.

 Any check or removal of funds shall have the written co-authorization of both the State Chairman and the Treasurer.
 In the event of the inability of reaching the Chairman, or in an emergency, the Vice Chairman may sign.